Link Search Menu Expand Document

 sudo apt install ffmpeg libsm6 libxext6 qt6-base-dev libxcb-cursor0 -y

-Finally, you can test an example:
+You can also run an example:

 python3 examples/DT/BuilderOrchids.py